 “We were thinking only of Dartmouth,” says Kurtz in a TIME article.
 “We needed a language that could be ‘taught’ to virtually all students (and faculty) without their having to take a course.”

-The Rise of Pascal, C Programming, C++ and More
+History of C and The Rise of Pascal, C++ and More